html-graph/html-graph.github.io/content/accessing-graph-structure.md

 {{< / code >}}
 This method returns `null` if the port does not exist.

-1. get all port IDs attached to a specific HTMLElement, call
+1. get all port IDs attached to a specific HTMLElement
 {{< code lang="javascript" >}}
 const portIds = canvas.graph.getElementPortIds(portElement);
 {{< / code >}}